hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/type-solver.md

 For each column the rules are checked in order.
 If any of them is evaluated as `true` then it's used to determine the type of the property, and no further rules are evaluated.

-The avalable properties (such as `name` and `size` above) depend on each specific database.
+The avalable properties (such as `scale`, `name`, and `size` above) depend on each specific database.
 To find the full list of available properties on your specific database schema get the column metadata using the [Export Columns](../../maven/goal-export-columns-txt.md) command (in TXT or XLSX format).